skyprince999/100-research-papers/README.md

 3. A hybrid method of exponential smoothing and recurrent neural networks for time series forecasting: This article explains the method used by the M4 winning algorithm [Link](https://medium.com/@aakashg80/m4-competition-winner-using-es-with-rnns-for-time-series-forecasting-1c86058c26e5)

 4. Analyzing Covid19 twitter stream: It's a summary of the research papers published using the Covid19 tweet dataset [Link](https://medium.com/@aakashg80/analyzing-covid-19-twitter-stream-d95523fea992)

+5. Analyzing three SOTA papers on NLP - first published in 2015